-In this session, we will review the characteristics of scleroderma and pulmonary hypertension, focusing on the multiple ways scleroderma causes PH and the impact of the involvement of other organs, such as the heart, kidneys and muscles.
-Our multi-disciplinary panel including specialists in pulmonology, rheumatology and cardiology will discuss recent developments in the treatment of this disease and answer questions from the audience.
+The panel will review the characteristics of connective tissue disease and pulmonary arterial hypertension, focusing on the multiple ways connective tissue disease causes PH and the impact on other organs, such as the heart, kidneys, and muscles.

-The aim of this session will be to review the standard diagnostic testing used to diagnose and manage patients with pulmonary hypertension.
-We will review echocardiogram, cardiac catheterization, lab testing and various imaging modalities.
-We will also discuss exercise testing such as the six-minute walk test.
+This session will review the standard testing and methods used to diagnose and manage patients with pulmonary hypertension.
+Tests such as echocardiogram, cardiac catheterization, exercise tests and other lab and imaging modalities will be highlighted.

 Familial/Genetics and PAH

-During this session, we will discuss so-called Group B pulmonary hypertension—PH occurring due to parenchymal lung disease or low oxygen states.
-The current evaluation of and therapies for these conditions will be covered.
+During this session, panelists will discuss pulmonary hypertension in the setting of lung disease.
+The current evaluation of diagnosis and selecting therapies for these conditions, including oxygen supplementation, will be covered.

-This session will discuss preoperative evaluation and the risks for PH patients undergoing surgery, including the effects of anesthesia, type of operation and ICU care.
-Learn about the precautions you should take and what to be aware of when considering surgery.
+This session will discuss preoperative evaluation and risks for pulmonary hypertension patients undergoing surgery, including the effects of anesthesia, type of operation and ICU care.

 Back to top of page